waldyrious/vscode-restclient/README.md

 * `rest-client.largeResponseBodySizeLimitInMB`: Set the response body size threshold of MB to identify whether a response is a so-called 'large response', only used when `rest-client.disableHighlightResonseBodyForLargeResponse` and/or `rest-client.disableAddingHrefLinkForLargeResponse` is set to true.
 (Default is __5__)
 * `rest-client.previewColumn`: Response preview column option. 'current' for previewing in the column of current request file. 'beside' for previewing at the side of the current active column and the side direction depends on `workbench.editor.openSideBySideDirection` setting, either right or below the current editor column.
 (Default is __beside__)
 * `rest-client.previewResponsePanelTakeFocus`: Preview response panel will take focus after receiving response.
 (Default is __True__)
-* `rest-client.formParamEncodingStrategy`: Form param encoding strategy for request body of _x-www-form-urlencoded_. `automatic` for detecting encoding or not automatically and do the encoding job if necessary. `never` for treating provided request body as is, no encoding job will be applied. `always` for only use for the scenario that `automatic` option not working properly, e.g., some special characters(`+`) are not encoded correctly.
+* `rest-client.formParamEncodingStrategy`: Form param encoding strategy for request body of _x-www-form-urlencoded_. `automatic` for detecting encoding or not automatically and do the encoding job if necessary. `never` for treating provided request body as is, no encoding job will be applied. `always` for only use for the scenario that `automatic` option not working properly, e.g., some special characters (`+`) are not encoded correctly.
 (Default is __automatic__)
-* `rest-client.addRequestBodyLineIndentationAroundBrackets`: Add line indentation around brackets(`{}`, `<>`, `[]`) in request body when pressing enter.
+* `rest-client.addRequestBodyLineIndentationAroundBrackets`: Add line indentation around brackets (`{}`, `<>`, `[]`) in request body when pressing enter.
 (Default is __true__)
 * `rest-client.decodeEscapedUnicodeCharacters`: Decode escaped unicode characters in response body.
 (Default is __false__)
 * `rest-client.logLevel`: The verbosity of logging in the REST output panel.
 (Default is __error__)
 * `rest-client.enableSendRequestCodeLens`: Enable/disable sending request CodeLens in request file.
 (Default is __true__)
 * `rest-client.enableCustomVariableReferencesCodeLens`: Enable/disable custom variable references CodeLens in request file.
 (Default is __true__)

-Rest Client extension respects the proxy settings made for Visual Studio Code (`http.proxy` and `http.proxyStrictSSL`).
+Rest Client respects the proxy settings made for Visual Studio Code (`http.proxy` and `http.proxyStrictSSL`).
 Only HTTP and HTTPS proxies are supported.

 ### Per-request Settings
-REST Client Extension also supports request-level settings for each independent request.
+REST Client also supports request-level settings for each independent request.
 The syntax is similar with the request name definition, `# @settingName [settingValue]`, a required setting name as well as the optional setting value.
 Available settings are listed as following:

 Name | Syntax    | Description
 -----|-----------|--------------------------------------------------------------